codybuell/dotfiles/README.md

 #### vim/nvim ####

+- [ ] quiet colors of line ends, tabstops, ending spaces, etc... look at pre refactor, it was very muted
+- [ ] `pythonx` dir not loading for ultisnip globals
+- [ ] ctr-t does not open help file in new tab through commandt help
 - [ ] Deoplete completion source for generating wiki links (internal links, inter wiki links, etc)
 - [ ] Linux compatibility
   - Test installation, ensure free from errors